 HOW CAN DEMENTIA AFFECT MOBILITY?

-Because there are different causes of dementia, people are likely to show different symptoms in different combinations.
+Because there are different causes of dementia, people are likely to show different symptoms in different ways.
 Here we’ve put together some common symptoms related to dementia that could affect getting around the house safely:

 CAN PEOPLE WITH DEMENTIA USE A STAIRLIFT?

-IS THERE ANYTHING ELSE I CAN TO DO MAKE STAIRS AT HOME SAFER?
+IS THERE ANYTHING ELSE I CAN DO TO MAKE STAIRS AT HOME SAFER?

 If you would like to minimise risks related to climbing the stairs for yourself or a loved one, we’ve put together some practical suggestions that should help to increase stair safety:

 Don’t leave things like shoes or bags on the hallway floor, or items on the stairs or landing that someone could trip over.
 Secure carpets and remove rugs.

-Bring commonly used items downstairs reducing the frequency of visits upstairs and reserving stair climbing or stairlift use for essential journeys, like going to bed, only.
+Bring commonly used items downstairs.
+This will help to reduce the frequency of visits upstairs.
+It also helps reserve stair climbing or stairlift use for essential journeys, like going to bed, only.

-You might want to consider options for make each step stand out to help with visual difficulties.
+You might want to consider options for making each step stand out.
+This should help people with visual difficulties, to distinguish between separate steps.
 Adding a bright durable tape to the edge of each step could help someone to approach the stairs with more confidence, and less hesitation.

 If you have stairs that provide access to the outside of the property, adding a ramp or installing an external stairlift could be a helpful solution.

-Improve lighting: Adding brighter lights at the top and bottom of the stairs will help to improve the visibility of the stars, or stairlift controls.
+Adding brighter lights at the top and bottom of the stairs will help to improve the visibility of the stars, or stairlift controls.

 An affordable option, handrails and bannisters give more opportunities to reach out and grab support in the instance of a fall.

-Halton Stairlifts will never recommend a stairlift to any customer if we feel that it is not a safe or suitable option for them, and we’re happy to provide a no-obligation quote to anyone curious about installing a stairlift.
+Halton Stairlifts will never recommend a stairlift to any customer if we feel that it is not a safe or suitable option for them.
+And we’re happy to provide a no-obligation quote to anyone curious about installing a stairlift.
 If you’re concerned about stair safety and dementia, speak to the team on 0800 644 7766 to find out whether a stairlift is the best solution for you.